-Leadership competencies apply to roles with leadership responsibilities.
-This may be supervisor, manager, director, or VP roles, it will depend on how your organization is structured.
+Leadership competencies or leadership skills apply to roles with leadership responsibilities.
+This may include your supervisor, manager, director, or VP roles, it will depend on how your organization is structured.
 These competencies define behaviours that focus on what it takes to provide vision, set strategy, act with integrity, and help support others to set and reach their goals.

 There are a couple options for how you can treat your leadership roles when defining competency or skill profiles:

 Option 1: Treat all leadership roles across the organization as a leadership job family

 This means that whether someone is the Director of Incident Response, or a Cyber Security Manager, or a Sales Manager, they would receive the same set of leadership competencies or leadership skills.
 For example, you may decide that all the leaders in your organization, regardless of the area they work in, would belong to a single leadership job family.
 A job family refers to a subset or grouping of jobs within the organization that shares a common function or logical career stream.
 This would then mean that all leaders would share common competencies or skills, perhaps behaviours related to Self-Awareness and Awareness of Others, Developing Others, or Strategic Thinking.

 When to use this model?
 If you are interested in developing the cadre of your leaders then treat leadership competencies or leadership skills as job family competencies.
 This allows you to tailor your leadership learning and development and succession planning programs to specific skills that all leaders need.

 Option 2: Include leadership competencies or skills as job specific competencies or skills